kilowhat/kilowhat.net/_extensions/wordpress.md

 Since version 1.7.2, the path can include a query string.
 The extension will replace existing query string parameters if necessary, in particular `redirect_to`.

+### Open WordPress login as a page instead of popup

+*Since version 2.0*

+By default, clicking the login link from Flarum will open the WordPress login page in a popup, like other OAuth methods.
+When this setting is enabled, the current browser tab will navigate to the WordPress login page and redirect to Flarum afterward.

 ### Username for new users